sisovin/web-design-agency/README.md

 # Web Design Agency

 This repository contains the codebase for a web design agency application.
-The application is divided into three main parts: backend, frontend, and shared components.
+The application is structured as a monorepo with both backend and frontend components.

 ## Repository Structure